 - 2 teaspoons salt - Okay to use garlic salt (cut garlic powder by about half.)

 - 1/8 teaspoon cayenne pepper - optional, Okay to leave it out if you don't like it a little spicy.

 Place pork butt in a large pot with a cover.
-Fill pot with water until it covers pork butt.
+Fill the pot with water until it covers the pork butt.
 (Pork butt will float, so you don't have to add more water than needed.)
-Start with a high heat until it starts to boil, then reduce heat.
+Start with high heat until it starts to boil, then reduce heat.

 Mix all the dry rub ingredients.
 Separate in half.
 You will use half during the meat boiling stage, then use the other half as a dry rub when you smoke the Pork Butt.

 Click on any photo to see larger.

 Add half of the dry rub to the Pork Butt in water.
 Roughly chop one whole onion and add it (optional.)

 Bring to a boil, cover and reduce heat to a low simmer.
 Low boil for about 5 hours.
 Check every hour or so to make sure the water doesn't simmer away.
 The Pork Butt will reduce in size as some of the water evaporates; so as long as the pot is covered you shouldn't need to add any more liquid.
 (If uncovered, then add water as needed.)

 Remove meat from the liquid when meat is done low boiling.
 Let meat rest and cool down 10-15 minutes.
 (Reserve a couple cups of broth.)
 Place meat on a rack with a shallow pan.
 It's okay to place meat without a rack, it just helps to get smoke all around.